Skip to main content

 Key features of Orchestrator LLM:

-• Zero training: Orchestrator LLM eliminates the need for training bots with specific utterances and intents, as it intelligently understands and responds to user queries without requiring extensive training data.
+• Zero training: Orchestrator LLM eliminates the need for training AI-agents with specific utterances and intents, as it intelligently understands and responds to user queries without requiring extensive training data.

-• Context retention: Orchestrator LLM effectively maintains context within conversations, allowing chatbots to understand and retain the context of user queries throughout the conversation.
+• Context retention: Orchestrator LLM effectively maintains context within conversations, allowing AI-agents to understand and retain the context of user queries throughout the conversation.

-• Context switching: It seamlessly handles context switching, enabling chatbots to switch between multiple queries within a single conversation without losing continuity.
+• Context switching: It seamlessly handles context switching, enabling AI-agents to switch between multiple queries within a single conversation without losing continuity.

-• Flow Orchestration: Orchestrator LLM efficiently organizes and oversees multiple flows within a single bot.
+• Flow Orchestration: Orchestrator LLM efficiently organizes and oversees multiple flows within a single AI-agent.
 It ensures that the right flow is triggered based on the user's current context and conversation history.

-• Handles small talk and off-topic inquiries: Orchestrator LLM has the capability to generate small talk and off-topic inquiries, allowing chatbots to engage users in conversation during idle moments or context switching.
+• Handles small talk and off-topic inquiries: Orchestrator LLM has the capability to generate small talk and off-topic inquiries, allowing AI-agents to engage users in conversation during idle moments or context switching.

 How does Orchestrator LLM work?